bjt-user/Linux/hard_drives.md

 #### external hard drive as backup

-goal: backup data with `rsync` to hard drive

 ```
 watch lsblk
 ```
-Then connect the UBS-to-SATA-cable with the hdd and computer.
+Then connect the UBS-to-SATA-cable with the hdd and computer.\
+(and wait for like 5 seconds)

 You can access the data of that external drive in that folder:
 ```